SuperOfficeDocs/superoffice-docs/common/includes/variable/table-service-in-sales.md

 <!-- markdownlint-disable-file MD041 -->
-These are template variables from Service which can be used in Sales & Marketing document templates.
-Service has also its own [template variables][1] used in reply templates.
+These are template variables from Service that can be used in Sales and Marketing document templates.
+Service also has [reply template variables][1].

 | Variable | Description | Example |
 |---|---|---|